Minnie Spotted-Wolf

-Minnie Spotted-Wolf (1923–1988) was the first Native American woman to enlist in the United States Marine Corps.
+Minnie Spotted-Wolf (1923–1987) was one of the first Native American women to enlist in the United States Marine Corps.

 Biography

 Minnie Spotted-Wolf enlisted in the Marine Corps Women's Reserve in July 1943.

 Spotted-Wolf, from Heart Butte, Montana, was a member of the Blackfoot tribe.
 Prior to joining the Marines, she had worked on her father's ranch doing such chores as cutting fence posts, driving a two-ton truck, and breaking horses.
 Known for her skill for breaking horses, she described Marine boot camp as: "hard but not too hard."

 She served on military bases in California and Hawaii.
 She worked as a heavy equipment operator and a driver for general officers.

 Press coverage of her wartime service included headlines like Minnie, Pride of the Marines, Is Bronc-Busting Indian Queen.